BuildOnViction/gitbook/archive/building-your-first-game-dapp-on-tomochain.md

 ![](<../.gitbook/assets/image (10).png>)

 **Congratulations!** You have taken a huge step to becoming a full-fledged Dapp developer.
-You have all the tools you need to start making more advanced Dapps and now you can make your Dapp live for others to use deploying to TomoChain.
+You have all the tools you need to start making more advanced Dapps and now you can make your Dapp live for others to use deploying to Viction.

 ### &#x20;<a href="#8c4b" id="8c4b"></a>